Integrating WebRTC Phone into Web Pages Using CommPeak

 WebRTC requires a secure context, so your web application MUST be served over HTTPS.

-A working understanding of JavaScript is helpful, as you'll write scripts to initialize and control WebRTC Softphone with CommPeak.
+A working understanding of JavaScript is helpful, as you'll need to write scripts to initialize and control the WebRTC Softphone with CommPeak.

-Ensure you use an up-to-date browser that supports WebRTC (e.g., Chrome, Firefox, Edge).
+Ensure you're using an up-to-date browser that supports WebRTC (e.g., Chrome, Firefox, Edge).

 Creating Your First WebRTC Softphone